- The statistical forecasting is typically combined with judgment methods produced by sales and marketing to arrive at a consensus forecast.

 The Origins of this Myth on Consensus Forecasting

-These two myths are at the heart of the current problem of the recent trend in forecasting which is to try to get more inputs to forecasting.
-The reason for the first myth was simply based on the incentives of software companies and consultants to sell the business.
-These groups were able to convince industry to invest in complex software by the promise of better forecasts, but without ever actually proving that these more complex solutions would improve forecasts.
+These two myths are at the heart of the current problem of the recent trend in forecasting, which is to try to get more inputs to forecasting.
+The reason for the first myth was based on the incentives of software companies and consultants to sell the business.
+These groups were able to convince the industry to invest in complex software by the promise of better forecasts, but without ever actually proving that these more complex solutions would improve forecasts.

 The second myth is related to the first myth.